Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 ### Caveats

 - I hardcoded some things and I purposefully made some "opsec mistakes"
-- "Secure Preferences" arent always in use, it could be the "Preferences" file
+- "Secure Preferences" arent always in use, it could be the "Preferences" file ;)

 ### Detections

 - Edits on the "Secure Preferences" or "Preferences" file not by Chrome processes (credit to waldo-IRC on this idea)
 - Identify anomalous chrome extension file locations
 - Low prevalence extensions

+### Mitigations

+- Use chrome's extension allow list

 ### Future Work